 Not Private Eye Film Noirs

-Danger Zone, Pier 23 and Roaring City were all released in 1951, and all of them feature Dennis O’Brien (Hugh Beaumont), who is, in Selby’s description, a “freelance detective.”
+Danger Zone, Pier 23 and Roaring City all feature Dennis O’Brien (Hugh Beaumont), who is, in Selby’s description, a “freelance detective.”
 That is, he isn’t a private detective for hire.

 O’Brien has no clients.
 He simply gets caught up in mysteries, which he helps solve.
 The dialog is hardboiled, but it is embarrassingly clichéd.
 There is no noir visual style.
 In any event, the chief reason for disputing the inclusion of these titles in a list of private eye film noirs is that they can hardly be considered films.
 All of them have two half-hour segments, with distinctly different plots and characters.
 Each segment is television-ready.